 Student activities and interest groups

 Many of our students find joy and personal growth through participating in student activities and interest groups on campus.
 There are also many student traditions and events to look forward to every year.

 A few student favorites include:

-Throughout their training, Mayo medical students are involved in community service.
-During the first year, students are introduced to community organizations.
-During the second year, students work in community health clinics and are provided a variety of other options to give back and gain experience.
+Throughout their training, our medical students are involved in community service, through various student interest groups as well as opportunities to give back that are built directly into our curriculum.
+During their first year of medical school, our students are introduced to local community organizations.
+In the second year, they work in community health clinics and are provided a variety of other options to give back and gain experience.